putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 The squad leader had a different issue.
 He wondered what the reaction might be if he queried the lieutenant.
 Many officers he’d served with could be harsh to those who displeased them.
 But they’d all been terse disciplinarians.
 This one seemed – he paused to think for a second – bored?
 No, disengaged.

-“Halt” the lieutenant finally signaled to the rest the squad.
+“Halt” the lieutenant finally signaled to the rest of the squad.
 Far ahead, trooper FD-472 still out on point, signaled halt to the squad and slipped behind a large fern.
 The squad leader, taking cover behind logs, plants and a large tree, quickly worked his way to the lieutenant’s position.
 Unlike the rest of the squad under cover, he was standing in the open.

 “Sir, permission to call in our progress report, sir.”

 The lieutenant didn’t answer.
 Instead, his vision seemed fixed on something in the distance, up in the trees.
 The squad leader turned his head toward whatever the lieutenant had fixated upon.
 A few seconds passed before he even saw it.
 It was high up in the canopy in a tangle of branches, more than 200 meters distant.
 A shapeless, fuzzy dot.
 At first it looked like a nest or possibly just a tangle of sticks and needles from the tree.
 Then it slightly shifted its position.
 Or maybe it was just the breeze.

 “Sir?” the squad leader asked, not really knowing what he was querying.
-Perhaps the lieutenant had seen a Rebel scout. the squad leader reached back to his pack to grab his electrobinoculars to get a better look.
+Perhaps the lieutenant had seen a Rebel scout.
+The squad leader reached back to his pack to grab his electrobinoculars to get a better look.
 Turned out he wouldn’t need them.

 In one swift move the lieutenant raised his blaster rifle and fired past the squad leader’s head at the spot in the distance.
 The branches exploded in a shower of sparks and smoke.
 He waited a second to see if anything fell.
 Then he fired again.
 The squad leader was able to regain his bearing and reacted.
 He grabbed the lieutenant’s rifle and wrestled the muzzle toward the ground.